Restoring Eden’s Dahlia Growing Guide

 How Deep to Plant Dahlias

-Dahlia tubers should be planted down in at least 4-6 inches of soil, depending on the size of your bloom.
-Dahlias grow from a tuberous root which means they'll need to be planted in loose soil so that the Dahlia roots can easily spread throughout the soil and take in nutrients.
+Dahlia tubers should be planted in at least 4-6 inches of soil, depending on the size of your bloom.
+Dahlias grow from a tuberous root, which means they'll need to be planted in loose soil so that the roots can easily spread throughout the soil and take in nutrients.
+Place your dahlia tuber on its side with the eye of the dahlia tuber facing up.
+Cover it up with soil and wait.
+BE PATIENT.
+Some dahlias can take up to 4 weeks before they begin to break the surface.

 Watering & Care of Dahlias